Season 3, Episode 4

 Michael Kithcart:

-One of the things that you and I've talked about a little bit before is something that we see along this lines, and that is, you'll have leaders in the company company grows fast.
+One of the things that you and I've talked about a little bit before is something that we see along these lines, and that is, you'll have leaders in the company that grows fast.
 And though they will, they'll just promote the next leader, but then there's no support around that.
 Right.
 You know, there.
-There's lots of trainings for first time, leaders, how do you, you know, a shift from management to leading and everything.
-But as they continue to grow through the leadership ranks, as there becomes more and more levels of leadership in an organization, there's a gap there in in really helping leaders understand what that role responsibility is, now, so how do you help businesses kind of adjust for that?
-Because even when they're bringing, even when they're bringing people from internally and raising them up, there's an opportunity to still change the role.
+There's lots of training for first-time, leaders, how do you, you know, a shift from management to leading and everything?
+But as they continue to grow through the leadership ranks, as there become more and more levels of leadership in an organization, there's a gap there in really helping leaders understand what that role responsibility is, now, so how do you help businesses kind of adjust for that?
+Because even when they're bringing, even when they're bringing people from internally and raising them, there's an opportunity to still change the role.
 You know, and the expectation around the roll.
-So how do you help company see that and adjust?
+So how do you help the company see that and adjust?

 Susan Rylance: